UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day1.md

 ---

-20. If you run a combined MPI & OpenMP job on Saga, how do you deal witht he fact that there is a different number of cores on the different nodes?
+20. If you run a combined MPI & OpenMP job on Saga, how do you deal with he fact that there is a different number of cores on the different nodes?
     - hmmm. very good question. in this case you could ask for tasks per node for the node type with the higher core count? or how do others do that?
         - What happens then to MPI ranks that have less cores?
 Stupid question: Can they easily discover the number or cores avvilable to them?
         - Slurm allocate cores on different nodes in such a way that you get what you asked for.
 You may only get part of the nodes with more cores than on nodes with less cores.
 You should not have to worry too much about this.
 Slurm generally do a good job.